makrai/notes/cummins18-speech-health.md

 ## Inclusion of intelligent labelling paradigms

-* Techniques [150]
+* some techniques [150] enhance recognition models in a range of speech tasks
-  such as semi-supervised learning, active learning and cooperative learning have been shown to enhance recognition models in a range of speech tasks
+  * eg semi-supervised learning, active learning and cooperative learning
 * leverage a smaller set of labelled data to annotate a larger dataset with minimal human involvement
 * in speech based classification tasks including emotion recognition